jw9billions/jw9billions.github.io/_posts/2017-05-11-Bloc-Experience.md

 Of course, everybody struggled one way or the other.
 When I thought I could not continue, just wanted to throw the towel, suddenly it ended.
 I finished the project.
 It is done!

 I do not deny that some times I did get bad quality learning curve.
 I struggled, and questioned myself if it is for me.
-Though, today I am still not sure about the answer, but I have to say, my mentor put so much attention and time, I mean he doubled the time to teach me at every single session.
+Though, today I am still not sure about the answer, but I have to say, my mentor put so much attention and time.
+He doubled the time to teach me at every single session.
 Thanks God, I am lucky!

 {:.center}
 ![]({{ site.baseurl }}/img/Supportive-people.jpg)